digital-analysis-co/digital-analysis-co/docs/blog/posts/subscriber_lifetime_value_retention.md

 ![Parametric Models & Telco Survival](../images/subscriber_lifetime_value_retention/various_parametric_models_&_telco_churn.png)

-Having identified the best fit model, I then retrained it on the full 24 months of available data, and then predicted into the future to 36 months.
+Having identified the best fit model, I retrained it on the full 24 months of available data, and then predicted into the future to 36 months.

 ## Expected Survival Time (LTV)